beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

     pub input_sequence: Vec<Vec<Vec<u8>>>,
 }
 ```
-Given the user selection, the following function select a random bit index from the components selected and runs the simulation of the SNN with the injected fault.
+Given the user selection, the following function randomly selects a bit index from the list of all the considered components and runs the simulation of the SNN with the fault injected.
-It returns a vector of tuples containing: the accuracy of the SNN with the injected faults and all the information about the injected fault.
+It returns a vector of tuples containing: the resulting accuracy of the SNN with the injected fault and all the information about the fault itself.
 ```rust
 pub fn run_simulation(&self, user_selection: UserSelection, targets: Vec<u8>, no_faults_accuracy: f64) -> Vec<(f64,InjectedFault)>
 ```

-The accuracy is computed with the following function:
+The accuracy is computed with the following function that sums the spikes over time and compares the digit associated with the neuron with the highest number of spikes with the target.
 ```rust
 pub fn compute_accuracy(vec_max: Vec<u8>, targets: &Vec<u8>) -> f64
 ```
-It sums the spikes over time and compare the neuron with the highest number of spikes with the target.

-## Usage example
+## Test example
-This is an example of test to test the network without faults:
+This is an example of test to simulate the network without faults:
 ```rust
 fn test_process_snn_with_more_layers() {
     let snn = SNNBuilder::new(2)